 Used 2016 Toyota RAV4 Hybrid SUV Overview

-What's a good price on a used 2016 Toyota RAV4 Hybrid SUV?
+What's a good price on a Used 2016 Toyota RAV4 Hybrid SUV?

-The used 2016 Toyota RAV4 Hybrid Limited is priced around $26742 with average odometer reading of 29048 miles.
+- The Used 2016 Toyota RAV4 Hybrid SUV XLE is priced between $20,448 and$25,300 with odometer readings between 11000 and58963 miles.

-The used 2016 Toyota RAV4 Hybrid XLE is priced around $23989 with average odometer reading of 33648 miles.
+- The Used 2016 Toyota RAV4 Hybrid SUV Limited is priced between $23,559 and$28,998 with odometer readings between 14781 and47466 miles.

-Shop with Edmunds for perks and special offers on used cars, trucks, and SUVs near Ashburn, Virginia.
+Shop with Edmunds for perks and special offers on used cars, trucks, and SUVs near Ashburn, VA.
 Doing so could save you hundreds or thousands of dollars.
 Edmunds also provides consumer-driven dealership sales and service reviews to help you make informed decisions about what cars to buy and where to buy them.